Miguel Cabrera Preview, Player Props: Tigers vs. Yankees

 Miguel Cabrera At The Plate

-- He has hit a home run in three games this year (3.8%), homering in 1% of his trips to the dish.
+- He has hit a home run in three games this season (3.7%), homering in 1% of his chances at the plate.

-- Cabrera has driven home a run in 18 games this year (23.1%), including more than one RBI in 6.4% of his games and producing three or more of his team's runs on one occasion..
+- Cabrera has had an RBI in 19 games this season (23.5%), including six multi-RBI outings (7.4%).
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.